 The investment portfolio of Advent Technology, for example, shows that the substantial shifts in the value of investments (greater than one third) were in British Agricultural Genetics Ltd (which recently went public), Felton Fluid Ltd (a British company now worth half the original cost), KWE Inc (a US microwave component manufacturer, now worth four times its original value).
-These and other smallish investments almost cancel out, but the prospects for the next five years, during which it is thought that the research council might shed up to a third of its employees, not all by retirement and resignation.
+These and other smallish investments almost cancel out, but the great appreciation in the value of Advent Technology (and to a lesser extent, of Advent Europe) arises from a profit of nearly £3 million from the sale of the British company Xenotron Ltd.